rackspace/gophercloud/docs/index.md

 }

-// Option 2: Use a utility function to retrieve all your environment variables import "github.com/rackspace/gophercloud/openstack/utils" opts, err := utils.AuthOptions()
+// Option 2: Use a utility function to retrieve all your environment variables import "github.com/rackspace/gophercloud/openstack" opts, err := openstack.AuthOptionsFromEnv()
 {% endhighlight %}

 Once you have an `opts` variable, you can pass it in and get back a